epfml/sent2vec/README.md

 ```
 python3 wikiTokenize.py corpora > destinationFile
 ```
-NOTE : Set the BASE_SNLP_PATH and SNLP_TAGGER_JAR correctly for wikiTokenize.py .
+NOTE : Set the SNLP_TAGGER_JAR correctly for wikiTokenize.py .

 SNLP_TAGGER_JAR is the address of stanford-postagger.jar which you can download from http://www.java2s.com/Code/Jar/s/Downloadstanfordpostaggerjar.htm